connoroneill704/Personal_Projects/operating-system-device-services/README.md

 ## My Contributions

+I served as the primary developer and completed the majority of the implementation, integration, testing, and debugging across the project phases.

-- Contributed to implementing and debugging process-management and scheduling logic
+- Implemented and debugged process-management and scheduling logic
-- Helped develop mailbox-based synchronization and interprocess communication
+- Developed mailbox-based synchronization and interprocess communication
+- Implemented and tested user-mode system calls and kernel service interfaces
-- Implemented and tested clock, terminal, and disk system-call services
+- Implemented clock, terminal, and disk device services
-- Debugged interrupts, blocking behavior, device operations, validation, and integration issues
+- Debugged interrupts, blocking behavior, device operations, validation, and cross-phase integration issues

 ## Build Requirements